telerik/fiddler-everywhere-docs/get-started/collaboration.md

 With version 1.1.0 of Fiddler Everywhere, the user has options to delete previously shared sessions.
 The sessions can be deleted from the **Sessions list** via the **delete** icon.
 All users added as collaborators will be notified that the shared session is now deleted [via the notification bar and an email message](#notifications-for-shared-content).

->tip: Deleting previously shared sessions will free your sharing quotas.
+>tip Deleting previously shared sessions will free your sharing quotas.
 Learn more about the quotas for the free and pro versions of Fiddler everywhere via [the comparison table]({%slug introduction%}#fiddler-everywhere-pro).

 ## Add Context for Teammates